-A clock made using the vacuum fluorescent display tubes (VFD) type IV-11 from old Soviet era stock.Designed by Oscilloscope clocks, Ships from United States of America
+A clock made using the vacuum fluorescent display tubes (VFD) type IV-11 from old Soviet era stock.Designed by Oscilloscope clocks in United States of America

 This is a store featuring my homemade electronic novelty clocks, made using obsolete electronic tubes.